QuietMisdreavus/quietmisdreavus.net/hire-me.md

 ## job 2: "we can't really hire for experience with this language that only exists inside the company"

-In 2016, i left job #1 and moved to "a suburb of a large/well-known city in Texas" to start the next one.
+In 2016, i left job #1 and moved to "a suburb of Dallas, Texas" to start the next one.
 The position was at "a large medical-tech company", working on a machine that ran medical tests in labs all around the world.
 The specific area i was brought on for was the maintenance scripts used by the instrument, which were written in a company-internal language that was parsed and executed by the system itself.

 Because of the nature of the work - a device that was used to make medical decisions for patients - there was a vastly different process for approving code changes, due to the regulations involved.
 It